GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 everyone.
 To maintain consistency please make sure that your code submitted via Pull Requests complies with these rules:

+- If contributing translation strings you just need to ensure they are correctly formatted (see the first point below under [Testing](#Testing)), and you can ignore all the other guidelines/testing instructions;
 - The code must be in English (variable names, comments, documentation...);
 - The code in `.gs` files must be formatted following the [Javascript Semistandard Style][Javascript semistandard];